area17/twill/docs/content/1_documentation/2_getting-started/1_index.md

 ## Environment requirements

-Twill `3.x` is compatible with Laravel version `9.x`, running on PHP 8.0 and above.
+Twill `3.x` is compatible with Laravel versions above `9.x`, running on PHP 8.0 and above.
 As a dependency to your own application, Twill shares Laravel's
 [server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).